-6.4 Project
+5.4 Project

 You will work on a data analytics team project to practice the skills learned during the class.
 The goal of the project is to go through the complete data analytics process to answer questions about a topic of your own choosing.
 The project work consists of the following stages: data acquisition, data analysis, visualization, and presentation of results.
-The project is a team assignment; you will be a part of a group of 2 to 4 students.
-There are several graded deliverables that will make up your final project score:
+The project is a team assignment; you will be a part of a group (size constraints will be determined by week 8).
+There are several graded deliverables that will make up your final project score.

-- 1) Project proposal (PDF file) - 2) Final project report (PDF file) - 3) Project presentation (file or link from your favorite presentation software) - 4) Code (Python and/or Jupyter notebook files)
+- (1) Project proposal (PDF file) - (2) Final project report (PDF file) - (3) Project presentation (file or link from your favorite presentation software) - (4) Code (Python and/or Jupyter notebook files)

 Projects teams will be formed in the middle of the semester.
-Each team will develop a proposal that will be due in week 8.
-Students will be provided with a template for the final report and rubrics for each deliverable.
+Each team will develop a proposal that will be due in week 11 (estimated).

-6.5 Regrade Policy
+5.5 Regrade Policy